berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 39: Outside of class

 - Study for the upcoming exam
-- Plan our project completion.
+- Plan our project completion
+- Attend teaching talk on Thursday if you have not already attended 2 or more talks.
+The talk is Thursday, April 30, 2026, from 5:15-6:15 pm in CMIT 316.

 ## Day 38: Monday, April 27, 2026